 Relief map of the Jemez with Joaquin Granite outcroppings highlighted in red.

-The Precambrian rocks of the Mazatzal and Yavapai Provinces are intruded in many locations by huge granite or granite-like bodies, called batholiths, with radiometric ages around 1.4 billion years.
+Following the end of the Mazatzal Orogeny 1.6 billion years ago, the Jemez region experienced a period of tectonic quiescence.
+This ended around 1.4 billion years ago, when the Precambrian rocks of the Mazatzal and Yavapai Provinces were intruded in many locations by huge granite or granite-like bodies, called batholiths.
 The 1.4 billion year batholiths are found across the western United States, constituting fully 15% to 40% of the Precambrian surface.
 These batholiths point to a major episode of widespread crustal heating whose cause is still hotly debated by geologists.